 Michel Biezunski is Infoloom’s founder and CEO.
 He is an innovator who anticipates where the market is heading.
-He pioneered knowledge graph applications, was the initiator and co-creator of the topic maps standard, and has always focused privileging user engagement and the ability for information owners to fulfill their requirements when confronted by technology that becomes increasingly complex.
+He pioneered knowledge graph applications and was the co-creator of the topic maps standard.
+He has always prioritized user engagement, as well as the ability of people to own their information, despite increasingly complex technology.
 Thanks to his scientific background, he was able to transition from an expertise in XML publishing applications to full stack development including single-page applications.

 He holds a Ph.D in physics (1981) from Université Paris VII.
 He started his career in scientific publishing, then became a Professor at an engineering school, and a consultant in information management before becoming an entrepreneur and moving to the US in 2001.
 He was responsible for deploying topic map applications, most notably Tax Map for the Internal Revenue Service as well as for the New York University Library Digital Services.